elinscott/koopmans_docs/tutorials/tutorial_2.rst

 How do I calculate Wannier functions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 MLWFs can be calculated with `Wannier90 <http://www.wannier.org/>`_, an open-source code that is distributed with ``Quantum ESPRESSO``.
+Performing a Wannierisation with Wannier90 requires a series of calculations to be performed with ``pw.x``, ``wannier90.x``, and ``pw2wannier90.x``.
+This workflow is automated within ``koopmans``, as we will see in this tutorial.

 .. note::

   This tutorial will not discuss in detail how perfrom a Wannierisation with Wannier90.
-The Wannier90 website contains lots of good `tutorials <http://www.wannier.org/support/>`_ on this topic.
+The Wannier90 website contains lots of excellent `tutorials <http://www.wannier.org/support/>`_.

-  The one important distinction to make for Koopmans calculations -- as opposed to many of the Wannier90 tutorials -- is that we need to separately Wannierise the occupied and empty manifolds.
+  One important distinction to make for Koopmans calculations --- as opposed to many of the Wannier90 tutorials --- is that we need to separately Wannierise the occupied and empty manifolds.

-Performing a Wannierisation with Wannier90 requires a series of calculations to be performed with ``pw.x``, ``wannier90.x``, and ``pw2wannier90.x``.
-This workflow is automated within ``koopmans``, as we will see in this tutorial.
 Let's now inspect this tutorial's :download:`input file <tutorial_2/si.json>`.
 At the top you will see that

 .. literalinclude:: tutorial_2/si.json
   :lines: 2-4